Phonicmas/Warhammer40kCore/README.md

 ## New Module Ideas
-1. Chaos Module (Currently Making)
+1. Mutations Module (Currently Making)

 2. Techpriest Module
     1. Make new mechinator machines such as servo skulls

 3. Ideology module
-    1. Expand on current ideology for faction module.
-Essentially ripping it out and making a new mod out of it.
-This would include new roles such as apothecary, whom is the only one who can do mecidal procedure to remove geneseed after they've grown.
-Also should be able to harvest geneseeds from dead marines.
+    1. Make a meme for accepting chaos.
+(If mutation is installed)
-    2. Make a meme for accepting chaos.
+    2. Give all roles some abilites of some kind beyond vanilla